otrv4/otrv4/otrv4.md

 Details on how to interact with a prekey server to publish messages are outside the scope of this protocol.

+#### Validating Prekey Messages

+Use the following checks to validate a Prekey message.
+If any of the checks fail, ignore the message:

+  1. Check that the user profile is not expired.
+  2. Check that the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message.
+  3. Check if the user profile version is supported by the receiver.

+Note that these steps can be done in anticipation of sending a Non-Interactive-Auth message.

 #### Receiving Prekey Messages

 Details on how prekey messages may be received from a prekey server are outside